Etiquette & advice

 To make things easier, here are 7 ideas for how to respond to someone who gives their condolences in person:

-This is a simple way to respond to I’m sorry for your loss, especially to someone at the funeral that you don’t know well.
+This is a simple way to respond to “I’m sorry for your loss”, especially to someone at the funeral who you don’t know well.

-When the deceased shared a lot of close relationships with other people, it is important to understand that you are not the only one who feels their loss.
+When the deceased person shared a lot of close relationships with other people, it is important to understand that you are not the only one who feels their loss.
 By saying this, you are returning the support and encouragement the other person gave to you.

-When you don’t feel like saying much, but you still feel a need to show the person that you are grateful for whatthey’ve said, this is a perfect response.
+When you don’t feel like saying much, but you still feel a need to show the person that you are grateful for what they’ve said, this is a perfect response.

-The truth is, you don’t generally see all your friends and family in one place unless there is a funeral or a wedding.
+You don’t generally see all your friends and family in one place unless there is a funeral or a wedding.
 When you use this response, you are acknowledging that, even though it is a sad situation, you are glad to see them.

 This is another quick and simple way to show appreciation for the condolences.
 It is good to use with someone you aren’t very close with.

-If the deceased had a cheery spirit, chances are they would not want anyone moping around after their passing.
+If the deceased person had a cheery spirit, chances are they would not want anyone moping around after their passing.

 This response is good because it lets the person know that you aren’t sure how to respond, but you are grateful.
 This way they won’t feel offended by a short response.

-How to respond to sorry for your loss through a text, email, or thank you card
+How to respond to “Sorry for your loss” through a text, email or thank you card

-When you get ‘I’m sorry for your loss’ messages, or any variation of the sentiment via text or email, it is best to respond through those same channels.
+When you get ‘I’m sorry for your loss’ messages or any variation of the sentiment via text or email, it is best to respond through those same channels.
 The advantage of this is that you will be able to think about what you say before you send it.

-Here are 8 ideas for how to respond to sorry for your loss through a text, email, or thank you card.
+Here are 8 ideas for how to respond to “Sorry for your loss” through a text, email or thank you card.

 When you get a text expressing condolences, you can use this as a quick way to say thank you.